armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

    The command returns basic information about the  Borealis CLI, including available commands.

-For the AVM or the CLI, you can use the `--help` option for more information about specific commands.
+For the AVM or the CLI, you can use the `-h` flag for more information about specific commands.

 {{% /tabbody %}}